msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 The package provides several classes of neural estimators, organised within a type hierarchy.
 At the top-level of the hierarchy is [`NeuralEstimator`](@ref), an abstract supertype for all neural estimators in the package.

 Neural Bayes estimators are implemented as subtypes of the abstract supertype [`BayesEstimator`](@ref).
 The simple type [`PointEstimator`](@ref) is used for constructing neural Bayes estimators under general, user-defined loss functions.
-Several specialised types cater for the estimation of posterior quantiles based on the quantile loss function: see [`IntervalEstimator`](@ref) and its generalisation [`QuantileEstimatorDiscrete`](@ref) for estimating posterior quantiles for a fixed set of probability levels; and see [`QuantileEstimatorContinuous`](@ref) for estimating posterior quantiles based on a continuous probability level provided as input to the neural network.
+Several specialised types cater for the estimation of posterior quantiles based on the quantile loss function: see [`IntervalEstimator`](@ref) and its generalisation [`QuantileEstimator`](@ref) for estimating posterior quantiles for a fixed set of probability levels.

 The type [`PosteriorEstimator`](@ref) can be used to approximate the posterior distribution, and [`RatioEstimator`](@ref) can be used to approximate the likelihood-to-evidence ratio.